ClickHouse/adsb.exposed/README.md

 ### Rendering the Map

 It uses a [Leaflet](https://github.com/Leaflet/Leaflet/) library to display the map.
-It adds two layers on the map.
+It adds two layers to the map.
 The background layer uses tiles from OpenStreetMap for a usual geographic map.
 The main layer overlays the visualization on top of the background map.

-The visualisation layer uses a `GridLayer` with a custom callback function `createTile` which generates Canvas elements on the fly:
+The visualization layer uses a `GridLayer` with a custom callback function `createTile` which generates Canvas elements on the fly:

 ```
 L.GridLayer.ClickHouse = L.GridLayer.extend({